tommaso-ascani/rocky-ns8/README.md

 This repository contains scripts and instructions for creating an ISO image of Rocky Linux modified for the installation of NethServer 8, which includes NethVoice.
-The goal of this repository is to provide an image that can be used for boxes, which will serve as the leader node of a cluster (ideally a single-node cluster).
+The goal of this repository is to provide an image that can be used for appliances, which will serve as the leader node of a cluster (ideally a single-node cluster).

 # Pre-requisites